ERnsTL/osi-stack/doc/05 ns structure based on ns functions.md

   * [Thread 1](https://www.reddit.com/r/rust/comments/ah6fhi/mutably_borrowing_two_things_simultaneously_from/)
   * [Thread 2](https://stackoverflow.com/questions/70050258/multiple-mutable-borrows-in-rust)
   * For example ns.get_serviced_nsap() and ns.echo_request() results in 2 borrows on ns :-(
-* Implement correct PDU composition function for Inactive Protocol subset.
+* Implement correct PDU composition function for Inactive Protocol subset .
 * Implement correct PDU decomposition function for Inactive Protocol subset.
 * Implement correct Header Analysis function for Inactive Protocol subset.
 * Check if Inactive Protocol subset should report errors - if ER bit is set, send an error report?
 But in 6.22 functions table it is not listed that error reports are mandatory for the Inactive subset.